+Drafting Direction No. 4.4 Minor, technical and editorial changes (including changes using FPC's editorial powers)
-32 In general, a misdescribed amendment should not be corrected by amending the Act or instrument that contained the misdescribed amendment but should be corrected by the drafting of a completely new amendment.

-As a result of the rule in paragraph 32, misdescribed amendments must not be corrected in a statute update Bill or instruments update Regulations.
-This is because it would not be appropriate for OPC to prepare:

-- (a) an explanatory memorandum / explanatory statement and statement of compatibility under the Human Rights (Parliamentary Scrutiny) Act 2011 that deal with the new amendment; or - (b) a Regulation Impact Statement for the new amendment.
+- Misdescribed amendments can be incorporated using FPC's editorial powers (see paragraph 15X(2)(o) of the Legislation Act 2003). - However, if a misdescribed amendment is not being incorporated using FPC's editorial powers, the misdescribed amendment should not be corrected by amending the Act or instrument that contained the misdescribed amendment.
+Instead, it should be corrected by the drafting of a completely new amendment. - As a result of the rule in paragraph 34, misdescribed amendments must not be corrected in a statute update Bill or instruments update Regulations.
+This is because it would not be appropriate for OPC to prepare: - (a) an explanatory memorandum / explanatory statement and statement of compatibility under the Human Rights (Parliamentary Scrutiny) Act 2011 that deal with the new amendment; or - (b) a Regulation Impact Statement for the new amendment.